MajuSoler/travel-game/README.md

 Feel free to clone this public repository and if you have any questions, contact any of its creators.

-Ariel Shadmon - github.com/finerio
+Ariel Shadmon - github.com/finerio <br>
-Maria Julia Soler - github.com/MajuSoler
+Maria Julia Soler - github.com/MajuSoler <br>
-Patrick Oves Weiss - github.com/powsitu
+Patrick Oves Weiss - github.com/powsitu <br>

-We also have a backend for this project that can be acessed here: https://github.com/MajuSoler/travel-game_backend
+We also have a backend for this project that can be acessed here: <br>
+https://github.com/MajuSoler/travel-game_backend

-Deplyoment:
+Deplyoment: <br>
 https://travelgame.netlify.app/

 <img src="src/images/homepage.png">